bxrbeq/ddf/README.md

 # ddf
-website with python-backendfo easy orgnaisation
+website with python-backend for easy orgnaisation